yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

     * JNI is not a solution to performance problems.
 Java code will almost always run faster than calling into native code.
     * When JNI is used, limit the number of calls from Java to C; crossing the JNI boundary is expensive.
     * JNI code that uses arrays or strings must pin those objects; limit the length of time they are pinned so that the garbage collector is not impacted.
+  * Exceptions
+    * Exceptions are not necessarily expensive to process, though they should be used only when appropriate.
+    * The deeper the stack, the more expensive to process exceptions.
+    * The JVM will optimize away the stack penalty for frequently created system exceptions.